My 6 Priorities

 I support the Hopper fare scheme led by Transport for London (TfL) because it gives residents of West Central a cost-saving alternative to Tube and Train fares to get to and from work, shops,

 and other destinations.
-The £1.50 fare scheme makes it possible to complete a journey without having the stress of paying more it.
+The £1.50 fare scheme makes it possible to complete a journey without having the stress of paying more for it.

 According to TfL, “London’s buses remain the most relied upon form of transport in the capital.
 368 million Hopper journeys have been made since its launch - with more than 450,000 ‘Hops’ now being made each day”.

 Fare increases on the Tube and Train transport network mean the Hopper fare scheme is the most economical way for residents to travel around London.